 Some Other Qualifying Rules

-- You can’t have access to an “affordable” plan through your employer or other sources.
-You can’t decline that insurance and opt in for Marketplace insurance instead so you qualify for the credit, at least unless the government agrees that the policy is out of your price range.
-COBRA, or the Consolidated Omnibus Budget Reconciliation Act, coverage is an exception to this rule.
+You can’t have access to an “affordable” plan through your employer or any other source.
+You can’t decline that insurance and opt in for Marketplace insurance instead so you qualify for the credit, at least unless the government agrees that the policy offered by your employer is out of your price range.
+COBRA coverage – the Consolidated Omnibus Budget Reconciliation Act – is an exception to this rule.